User Rights and Opt Out

 Residents of some jurisdictions (for example the European Economic Area (“EEA”), the United Kingdom (“UK”), Switzerland, and California), have certain rights available to them under the laws of those jurisdictions.

-If you make a request to access the specific pieces of personal information we hold about you in accordance with applicable law (also known as an “access request“), we will provide the Digital Identifiers of your browser(s) and/or device(s) that TripleLift may store.
+If you make a request to access the specific pieces of personal information we hold about you in accordance with applicable law (also known as an “access request“ or “right to know request”), we will provide the Digital Identifiers of your browser(s) and/or device(s) that TripleLift may store.
 Additionally, we may also provide you with certain other information that we may have stored and associated with your Digital Identifiers.

 Please note, however, that we have a very short retention period for the data we associate with Digital Identifiers.
 As a result, we may not be able to provide you any records in response to an access request.
 In such cases, however, we will inform you that we have not been able to locate any records associated with your Digital Identifiers.